 The Foundation held its first fund raising lunch in May 2017 where the legendary Ossie Ardiles was joined by his long time friend Ricardo Villa.
 The two 1978 World Cup winners, were the guest speakers at the Lillywhite Foundation lunch, and generously gave their time to entertain the packed crowd with a wonderful Q&A.

-Foundation Patron & supporter Paul Coyte was the brilliant "man on the mic", and our thanks as ever to all at UTP for helping to make the event such a success.
+Foundation Patron & supporter Paul Coyte was the brilliant "man on the mic", and our thanks as ever to all for helping to make the event such a success.

 Worthy causes that the Foundation could support?